dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 * It could be some impossible-to-disentangle combination.
 Maybe parents in gender-unequal countries know that their daughters have fewer opportunities, and so they constantly tell them how amazing math is, resulting in those girls liking math.
 {% endcomment %}

 Third, it's unclear how fragile the result is.
 Richardson et al. say that the paradox only appears because of "contrived measures and selective data".
 Of course, I agree that if the paradox only appears after torturing the data in one particular way, then we shouldn't trust it.
-But their evidence is... what happened when they tortured the data in one *other* particular way.
+But their evidence is what happened when they tortured the data in one *other* particular way.

 Shouldn't we try a *bunch* of analyses, and just check how robust things are?